rsalmond/spacetime/README.md

 I've often thought while watching PBS Spacetime that I would like to see a graph / tree view of all their videos where edges on the graph represent the backlinks found in their "cards".

-Annoyingly, I can't find a direct link to any official documentation on google.com or youtube.com that simply _explains what cards are_ so here you go, it's this "(i)" thing in the upper right corner.
+Annoyingly, I can't find a direct link to any official documentation on google.com or youtube.com that simply _explains what cards are_ so here you go: it's this "(i)" thing in the upper right corner.
 You click it and it shows you whatever the creator wants to link you to.

 ![screenshot](./assets/ytcard.png)